alexsobiek/LUC-COMP-264/hw7/homework7.md

 ### Homework 7-1

-Determine the cache performance of hte following code when the cache is a 2048 byte direct-mapped cache with 32 byte blocks:
+Determine the cache performance of the following code when the cache is a 2048 byte direct-mapped cache with 32 byte blocks:
 ```c
 for (i=0; i<16; i++) {
     for (j=0; j<16; j++) {